Is the iPad Air Right for You?

 For me, the limitations of the iPad for getting things done haven’t been hardware, but software.
 The iPad 2’s A5 chip was more than powerful enough for writing text, Web browsing, and light image editing.
 No amount of CPU power, of course, is going to magically install a full-featured SVN client or Nisus Writer Pro on my iPad — though it might make the developers more likely to create them.
 While the iPad has some innovative apps like Pythonista for automation and Editorial for writing, software remains the iPad’s productivity weak point.

 I’m with John Gruber on this — until the iPad has tools with the power of the two-decade-old BBEdit, it can’t be my primary work machine.
 Not to mention that for many office workers, a workstation is a no-go without spreadsheet software as powerful as Microsoft Excel.
 Sure, Numbers is nice on the iPad, but it’s no Excel.
 Nor is Documents to Go, though it tries hard.
 Spreadsheets may not be important to you, but corporate America runs on Excel, and millions of people depend on it to make a living.
-Yes, it’s old, it’s ugly, and it’s a pain to use, but it has capabilities that no other spreadsheet application can match.
+Yes, it’s old, it’s ugly, and it’s a pain to use, but it has capabilities that no other spreadsheet

 That being said, it’s not impossible for me to work on the iPad.
 As I write this, I’ve spent a whole day working with the iPad Air from my couch.
 I browsed headlines, sent and read email, posted a link to ExtraBITS, and even wrote the first draft of this review in Nebulous Notes (see “Nebulous Notes for iOS Makes Markdown Easy,” 25 January 2013).
 And yes, I probably need to switch over to Editorial, but I already had the necessary macros set up in Nebulous Notes.